vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

       // Product quote name (string)
       quoteName: "tEuro",

-      // The number of decimal places implied by the settlement data (such as price) emitted by the settlement oracle (int64 as integer)
+      // The number of decimal places implied by the settlement data (such as price) emitted by the settlement data source (int64 as integer)
       settlementDataDecimals: 5,

-      // The oracle spec describing the oracle data for settlement (object)
+      // The data source spec describing the data source for settlement (object)
-      oracleSpecForSettlementData: {
+      dataSourceSpecForSettlementData: {
-       // pubKeys is the list of authorized public keys that signed the data for this
+       // signers is the list of authorized signatures that signed the data for this
-       // oracle.
-All the public keys in the oracle data should be contained in these
+       // source.
+All the signatures in the data source data should be contained in this (array of objects)
-       // public keys. (array of strings)
-       pubKeys: [
+       signers: [
+        {
+         ethAddress: {
-        "0xfCEAdAFab14d46e20144F48824d0C09B1a03F2BC"
+          address: "0xfCEAdAFab14d46e20144F48824d0C09B1a03F2BC"
+         }
+        }
        ],

-       // filters describes which oracle data are considered of interest or not for
+       // filters describes which source data are considered of interest or not for
        // the product (or the risk model).
        filters: [
         {
-         // key is the oracle data property key targeted by the filter.
+         // $
+         skeleton[p].external[p].oracle[p].filters.items[p].key.description
+        }
         key: {
          // name is the name of the property. (string)
          name: "prices.BTC.value",

          // type is the type of the property. (string)
          type: "TYPE_INTEGER",
         },

         // conditions are the conditions that should be matched by the data to be
         // considered of interest.
         conditions: [
          {
           // comparator is the type of comparison to make on the value. (string)
           operator: "OPERATOR_GREATER_THAN",

           // value is used by the comparator. (string)
           value: "0",
          }
         ]
-        }
-       ]
        },

-      // The oracle spec describing the oracle data of trading termination (object)
-      oracleSpecForTradingTermination: {
-       // pubKeys is the list of authorized public keys that signed the data for this
-       // oracle.
-All the public keys in the oracle data should be contained in these
-       // public keys. (array of strings)
-       pubKeys: [
-        "0xfCEAdAFab14d46e20144F48824d0C09B1a03F2BC"
-       ],

-       // filters describes which oracle data are considered of interest or not for
-       // the product (or the risk model).
-       filters: [
        {
-         // key is the oracle data property key targeted by the filter.
         key: {
-          // name is the name of the property. (string)
-          name: "vegaprotocol.builtin.timestamp",
+         name: "prices.BTC.timestamp",

-          // type is the type of the property. (string)
          type: "TYPE_TIMESTAMP",
         },

-         // conditions are the conditions that should be matched by the data to be
-         // considered of interest.
         conditions: [
          {
+          operator: "OPERATOR_GREATER_THAN",
+          value: "1648684800000000000",
+         }
+        ]
+       }
+      ]
+     },

+     // The external data source spec describing the data source of trading termination (object)
+     dataSourceSpecForTradingTermination: {
+      // DataSourceDefinition represents the top level object that deals with data sources.
+      // DataSourceDefinition can be external or internal, with whatever number of data sources are defined internal {
+       // DataSourceSpecConfigurationTime is the internal data source used for emitting timestamps.
+       time: {
+        // Conditions that the timestamps should meet in order to be considered.
+        conditions: [
+         {
           // comparator is the type of comparison to make on the value. (string)
           operator: "OPERATOR_GREATER_THAN_OR_EQUAL",

           // value is used by the comparator. (string)
           value: "1648684800000000000",
          }
         ]
        }
-       ]
       },

-      // The binding between the oracle spec and the settlement data (object)
+      // The binding between the data source spec and the settlement data (object)
-      oracleSpecBinding: {
+      dataSourceSpecBinding: {
-       // settlement_data_property holds the name of the property in the oracle data
+       // settlement_data_property holds the name of the property in the source data
        // that should be used as settlement data.
        // If it is set to "prices.BTC.value", then the Future will use the value of
        // this property as settlement data. (string)
        settlementDataProperty: "prices.BTC.value",

-       // the name of the property in the oracle data that signals termination of trading (string)
+       // the name of the property in the data source data that signals termination of trading (string)
-       tradingTerminationProperty: "vegaprotocol.builtin.timestamp"
+       tradingTerminationProperty: "vega.builtin.timestamp"
       }
      },

      // Optional new market meta data, tags
      metadata: [
       "sector:energy",
-      "sector:health",
+      "sector:tech",
+      "sector:food",
       "source:docs.vega.xyz"
      ],